REE Automotive plans 2023 production of delivery van, people mover - News Break

 The company is scheduled to begin trading under the "REE" symbol on Friday.

-Toyota Motor Corp unit Hino will use Tel Aviv-based REE’s platform for its electric trucks and buses, and REE has also formed partnerships with American Axle, Canadian auto supplier Magna International, French autonomous shuttle maker Navya and EAVX, a newly-formed unit of U.S. commercial vehicle body maker JP Poindexter & Co.
+Toyota Motor Corp (7203.T) unit Hino will use Tel Aviv-based REE's platform for its electric trucks and buses, and REE has also formed partnerships with American Axle (AXL.N), Canadian auto supplier Magna International (MG.TO), French autonomous shuttle maker Navya (NAVYA.PA) and EAVX, a newly-formed unit of U.S. commercial vehicle body maker JP Poindexter & Co.

 REE's electric chassis will be used for a variety of different vehicles that will have their own branding.